mediafinger/Baruco/README.markdown

 #### KEYNOTE: THE TOP 10 WAYS TO SCAM THE MODERN AMERICAN PROGRAMMER
 [Baruco Page](http://baruco.org/agenda/keynote-the-top-10-ways-to-scam-the-modern-american-programmer)

-* Only a dick online
+* Only a dick online (at least that's what he says)
 * You won't see the Scams, if you're stuck in the 'Community'
 * The 'Manifestos' up to 2100 (Monkeys, Aliens, Robots...)
 * If You Work For Free We Will All Be Rich - Scam